elego/rental-vertical/rental_timeline/README/DESCRIPTION.rst

 Description
 -----------

-This module extends the sale_rental module to create and change the timeline objects for the rented product instances automatically.
+This module extends the rental_sale module to create and change the timeline objects for the rented product instances automatically.
 A complete timeline view will be generated for all rentable products.